jstrube/LC_with_Julia_examples/Snowmass/README.md

 - The examples are designed to be executed in a Jupyter notebook.
 This can be run either on the local machine, or on a designated Jupyterhub server.
     - For installation on the DESY Jupyterhub, please follow the instructions here: https://github.com/jstrube/LC_with_Julia_examples/blob/main/DESY_NAF_JupyterHub_HOWTO.md
     - For installation on conventional resources, you need to install the Julia programming language, which can be obtained from https://julialang.org/downloads/.
+    - On OSG, Julia has been installed in a central location.
+All you need is
+      ```
+      module use /collab/project/snowmass21/software/modulefiles
+      module load julia-1.5.1
+      ```

 All other software can be installed through the Julia package manager.